Summary Dissolution in California

 How do you start a summary dissolution in California?

 Complete paperwork about your financial situation, and share it with your spouse.
-This kicks off the summary dissolution process, and it signals the moment at which you and your partner collaborate on ending your marriage.
+This kicks off the summary dissolution process and signals the moment at which you and your partner collaborate on ending your marriage.

 How does a dissolution of marriage work in California?